-What are the child's views about this referral? what are the child's views about this relevant.
-Does the child consent to the sharing of information between agencies?
-Does the child consent to the sharing of information between agencies: What are the parents' views about your concerns and this referral?
-Please detail any special needs or circumstances of any family member, which may affect this referral or communication and understanding between the family and professional agencies. communication and understanding between the running and professional agenetes.
+What are the child's views about this referral? what are the third's views about this releffal.
+Does the child consent to the sharing of information between agencies? \Box Yes \Box No What are the parents' views about your concerns and this referral? what are the parents when subout your concerns and this referrar.
+Please detail any special needs or circumstances of any family member, which may affect this referral or communication and understanding between the family and professional agencies.
 I agree for this referral to be made to Social Services and understand that they will contact other agencies, including my doctor, my child's school and health visitor, as part of the assessment.
-Signed: Signed: Designation: Forwarded to: Forwarded to: Date: Please return this form to: Duty and Assessment Team, Buttermarket Street, New Town House, Warrington.
+Signed: Date: Signed: Designation: Signed Forwarded to: Copy to: Date: Please return this form to: Duty and Assessment Team, Buttermarket Street, New Town House, Warrington.
 Tel: 01925 443400 Fax: 01925 443112 EMAIL : childreferral@warrington.gov.uk EH/pm/Jul2003